 - Customers who own your product but have not dealt with you since their warranty expired.

 One of the toughest aftermarket challenges for OEMs is the management of inventory.
 Balancing supply and demand to ensure optimum availability of parts is not easy, since nobody knows when equipment breakdowns will occur.
-As identified by the authors of a Harvard Business Review article called Winning in the Aftermarket, the market for parts and services is inconsistent and unpredictable.
+The market for parts and services is inconsistent and unpredictable.
 That’s why many OEMs contend with a high percentage of obsolete inventory yet still struggle to ensure availability for their customers.

 A key step change in improving parts availability is to shift away from using historical sales performance as a way to gauge demand.
 Instead, your company should find ways to utilize real-time data on customers, their products, and their buying behaviors to improve forecast accuracy.

 Aftermarket success for OEMs depends not on attractive pricing, but upon exemplary service delivery and parts that are available when customers need them.
-To achieve this goal, your company will need to leverage analytics technology and monitor metrics to assess how well you are meeting customers’ aftermarket needs.
+To achieve this goal, your company will need to offer customers the ability to quickly and accurately access price and availability information and leverage analytics technology to assess how well you are meeting customers’ aftermarket needs.